codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   [Role-based access](#role-based-access-for-users-and-administrators) restricts access based on the _who (the kind of user)_.
 Access is granted based on the user's job responsibilities or position within an organization.
 Codefresh administrators can access UI functionality that you would deny to other users.
 For example, only account administrators can create and modify integrations with Git providers and cloud services, while other users can create, run, and modify pipelines.

 * **Attribute-based access control (ABAC)**
   Access control via attributes, restricts access to entities based on the _what (the type of access)_.
-Assigning attributes, or tags as in Codefresh to entities makes it easy to enforce a more flexible and secure form of access control.
+Assigning attributes or tags as they are also referred to, to Codefresh  entities makes it easy to enforce a more flexible and secure form of access control.
-  For example, add tags to projects, and then enforce access control for pipelines through project tags, instead of relying on pipeline-level tags.
+  For example, by adding tags to projects, you can enforce access control for pipelines through project tags, instead of relying on pipeline-level tags.
 So you can add tags to projects with pipelines that all teams can view and run (Read), but only the platform team can Create/Edit/Delete.
   See [ABAC for entities with tags and rules](#abac-for-entities-with-tags-and-rules).

 * **YAML source and Git-repository access**